ivy-llc/ivy/docs/partial_source/deep_dive/12_docstring_examples.rst

 18. call the operator with a :code:`Number` on the left and an :code:`ivy.Container` instance on the right

+**Note**

+All docstrings must run without error for all backend frameworks.
+If some backends do not support some :code:`dtype` for a function, then we should not include this :code:`dtype` for any of the examples for that particular function in the docstring.

 **All Possible Variants**